ClementNerma/Comic-Encoder/README.md

 * `--compress-losslessly`: compress all pictures losslessy - takes quite a bit of time, mostly useless on JPEG/PNG, but useful on BMP images
 * `--silent`: do not display anything, except error messages

-You can see additional parameters by calling `comicsplitter volumify --help`.
+You can see additional parameters by calling `cargo run --release -- volumify --help`.

 ## Installation